D31337m3/CPyOTP_UI/README.md

 - Multi-device synchronization

 ### Community Contributions
-We welcome contributions in the following areas:
+We welcome ANY and ALL contributions, especially in the following areas:
-- Additional display drivers
+- Additional display testing with diffrent sized displays.
 - New authentication methods (HOTP, Steam Guard)
-- Mobile applications
+- Mobile applications (Andoid , iOS)
 - Documentation improvements
 - Testing and bug reports